triantafd/powerfactors-ta/README.md

 1. **Error Handling**: Handle various types of errors distinctly.
 2. **Unit Tests**: Write tests for actions, reducers, services.
 3. **Redux Toolkit**: Simplify boilerplate.

+---
+### Disclaimer
+    The logos and trademarks used in this technical assignment belong to their respective owners I do not claim ownership or any rights to these logos.
+    They have been used solely for the purpose of this assignment.